 We have a vast range of headphones appropriate for listening on the move.
 Whether its for daily commuting or longer traveling, you will find it here.

-TMA-2 HD has a highly detailed and precise sound representation and ultra soft over-ear cushions with Alcantara and memory foam for the ultimate listening experience.
+Highly detailed and precise sound representation, and ultra soft over-ear cushions with Alcantara and memory foam for the ultimate listening experience.

-TMA-2 Comfort Wireless has a vibrant and powerful sound representation.
-Comfortable over-ear cushions, and high quality wireless audio via Bluetooth 5.0, makes it the ideal choice for long listening sessions.
-20 hours playback time.
+Vibrant and powerful sound representation.
+Comfortable over-ear cushions and high quality wireless audio via Bluetooth 5.0 makes it the ideal choice for long listening sessions.

-TMA-2 Comfort has a vibrant and powerful sound representation.
-Comfortable over-ear cushions with soft memory foam and vegan-leather makes it one of our most comfortable headphone for long listening sessions.
+Vibrant and powerful sound representation.
+Comfortable over-ear cushions with soft memory foam and vegan-leather makes it the most comfortable headphone for long listening sessions.

 Scottish producer Rodaidh Mcdonald currently works for the legendary XL Recordings where he’s been at the helm of some pretty remarkable records.
 Ranging from the quiet intensity of Daughter’s ‘If You Leave’ and Savages’ manifest-like debut ‘Silence Yourself’ to King Krule’s critically acclaimed ‘6 Feet Benath the Moon' and The XX’s world-shaking self-titled album Rodaidh’s unique sonic touch permeates a sizable piece of contemporary music’s cutting edge.

 Here’s a little history lesson for those under the age of 20: During the 2000s, Ed Banger Records, helmed by the diligent and aptly named Busy P, were lighting up dance floors across the world with their neon-tinted, funk-filled, distorted take on the proud, French, electronic music tradition through acts like Justice, Mr. Oizo and DJ Mehdi.